-What to do if you don’t get the A Level grades for Medicine
+What to do if you don’t get the A-level requirements for Medicine

 Now that you’ve finished those tough A-level exams, you can finally relax and enjoy that fantastic summer you’ve been looking forward to for so long!
-Sadly, as it gets closer to Results Day, anxiety begins to set in and you find yourself asking the question, “What if I don’t get the grades I need?”
-Hopefully this blog will help you to feel a little more relaxed (if that’s possible!) on 18th August and ensure you have a back-up plan if things don’t go the way you want them to.
+Sadly, as it gets closer to A-level results day, anxiety begins to set in and you find yourself asking the question, “What if I don’t get the A-level requirements for medicine?”
+Hopefully this blog will help you to feel a little more relaxed (if that’s possible!) on 15th August and ensure you have a back-up plan if things don’t go the way you want them to.

-If you unfortunately miss your A level grades for Medicine on Results Day, the first thing to do is to ring up your firm and then insurance universities and ask if there is any way that they can still secure your place at university.
-Although it is rare, some universities do occasionally accept students who achieved AAB or ABB in their A-levels, especially if they did well at interview, so there’s no harm in trying!
+If you unfortunately miss your A-level requirements for medicine on results day, the first thing to do is to ring up your firm and then insurance universities and ask if there is any way that they can still secure your place.
+Although it is rare, some universities do occasionally accept students who achieved different A-level results, such as AAB or ABB, especially if they did well at interview, so there’s no harm in trying!
 It is also useful to look at your A2 UMS marks; if you’re only a few UMS off an A, you could apply for a priority re-mark.
 It would be a good idea to inform the university of this decision and ask if they could hold your place while you wait for the results of your re-mark.

-Many people who miss their grades for Medicine often apply for a similar three year course such as Biomedical Science, Biochemistry or Pharmacology.
+Many people who miss the A-level requirements for medicine often apply for a similar three year course such as biomedical science, biochemistry or pharmacology.
 You can apply for such courses through Clearing or take a gap year before you apply for them.
-After completing your chosen course, you can then apply to Medicine as a graduate through the Graduate Entry Programme (GEP) or Graduate Entry Medicine (GEM).
+After completing your chosen course, you can then apply to medicine as a graduate through the Graduate Entry Programme (GEP) or Graduate Entry Medicine (GEM).
 Alternatively, you can apply as an undergraduate, which is less competitive and gives you a greater variety of universities to choose from, however, it is a longer course than GEM courses.

-Universities in several countries such as Bulgaria, Romania and Spain offer Medicine courses which some UK students apply to, especially if they have missed their A level grades for Medicine at UK universities.
-In this case, it is essential to check the entry requirements of the Medicine courses abroad to ensure the A-level grades achieved meet the requirements.
-Applying for Medicine abroad will allow you to experience studying in a different country with a different culture and you will learn how to treat a variety of medical conditions that you might not see very often in the UK, possibly learning another language along the way.
+Universities in several countries such as Bulgaria, Romania and Spain offer medicine courses which some UK students apply to, especially if they have missed the A-level requirements for medicine at UK universities.
+In this case, it is essential to check the entry requirements of the medicine courses abroad to ensure the A-level results achieved meet the requirements.
+Applying for medicine abroad will allow you to experience studying in a different country with a different culture, and you will learn how to treat a variety of medical conditions that you might not see very often in the UK, possibly learning another language along the way.
 However, if you wish to study abroad and then return to practice as a doctor in the UK, you should check whether the course is accredited by the GMC.
 If you choose this option, make sure you don’t get homesick easily!

-There is always the possibility of retaking some of your AS or A2 units to ensure you get the A level grades for Medicine.
+There is always the possibility of retaking some of your AS or A2 units to ensure you get the A-level requirements for medicine.
 You should only choose this route if you feel that you under-performed in your exams and are confident you can do better in the same exams after working for another year on the particular subject.